mocklis/mocklis.docs/source/reference/index.rst

 Steps are the building blocks of mock behaviours, and they can be chained together for more advanced cases, that is to say that some steps will let you add on further steps that they can optionally forward on calls to.

-Let's say that you have mocked an int property, where the first time you call it expect the value 120, the second time you expect the value 210, and for any calls after that it should throw a FileNotFoundException.
+Let's say that you have mocked an ``int`` property, where the first time you call it expect the value 120, the second time you expect the value 210, and for any calls after that it should throw a ``FileNotFoundException``.
 The following would do the trick:

 .. sourcecode:: csharp